oliverphilcox/ChempyMulti/README.md

 The original Chempy [tutorial](https://github.com/oliverphilcox/ChempyScoring/old_tutorials) illustrate the basic usage of Chempy and basic concepts of galactic chemical evolution modeling.
 Both can be inspected in the github repository or you can run them interactively on your local machine.

 ## Getting Started
-To run them interactively first clone the repository with
+To run tutorials interactively first clone the repository with
 ```
 git clone https://github.com/oliverphilcox/ChempyScoring.git
 ```